JurajZelman/airl-market-making/README.md

 The repository uses two modified packages located in the [`.packages`](.packages) directory (all modifications are marked with `# MODIFIED` comments).
 The modifications are as follows:

+- [`common.py`](.packages/imitation-1.0.0/src/imitation/algorithms/adversarial/common.py): In this file we implement multiple enhancements that seemed to empirically improve the training process.
+Firstly, we update perform the discriminator optimization step for every batch of data instead of as an aggregate.
+Further, we scale the rewards for the PPO (generator) training and implement balancing of expert samples in the training process to improve the stability of the training process.
+Lastly, we enhance the monitoring of the training statistics.
+- [`utils.py`](.packages/stable_baselines3-2.2.1/stable_baselines3/common/utils.py): Here we add a minor fix to avoid overflow warnings that might sometimes appear during the training process of the PPO algorithm (generator).
 - [`logger.py`](.packages/stable_baselines3-2.2.1/stable_baselines3/common/logger.py): In this file we suppress the logging printouts during the training process.
-- [`utils.py`](.packages/stable_baselines3-2.2.1/stable_baselines3/common/utils.py): Here we add a minor fix to avoid overflow warnings that might sometimes appear during the training process.
-- [`common.py`](.packages/imitation-1.0.0/src/imitation/algorithms/adversarial/common.py): In this file we implement multiple enhancements: reward scaling, balancing of expert samples, and we enhance the monitoring of the training process.
 - [`bc.py`](.packages/imitation-1.0.0/src/imitation/algorithms/bc.py): Lastly, this enhancement of training process monitoring for the behavioral cloning algorithm is an artifact of the initial research and is not used in the final implementation.

 ## Contributing

-In case you find any bugs or have any suggestions for improvements, feel free to open an issue or a pull request.
+In case you find any bugs, have any suggestions for improvements or have any questions, feel free to open an issue or a pull request.
+I am happy to help and discuss any potential improvements.

 ## Disclaimer